inesmarcal/PPP_Project-Dues_Members_of_MountaineeringClub/README.md

       ```

 ## Notes important to read
-- The files that are on folder "resources" must be on the folder of "Project" (1st way to run) or on the same folder of *.c files (2nd way to run)
+- The files that are on folder "resources" must be on the same folder of *.c files

 ## Authors:
 - [Inês Marçal](https://github.com/inesmarcal)